swndr/codepath-week-one/README.md

 I spent about 10 hours on this.

-Completed all the basic assignment plus some extras:
+Completed basic assignment plus some extras:
 * Swipe through intro screen, plus both the sign in buttons work here (not showing video)
 * Added text fields to both forms, with appropriate keyboard settings (e.g capitaliazation, email, secure entry)
 * Added password strength indicator that works, based on length